Tanc945/Testrepo/README.md

 #My test project from VS
-This is a test GIThub project.
-Published this directly using VS Code connected to a remote tunnel -my VM Testrepo1
+This is a test GIthub project.
+Published this directly using VS Code connected to a remote tunnel -my VM Include amends in the prev. commit itself